|

 crunchy peanut butter in a heavy saucepan over medium heat until softened, then add 1

 salt) crushed.
-Pour over toasted stale bread or crushed crackers or vanilla wafers
+Pour over dried stale bread or crushed crackers or graham crackers

-or any combination of these.
-Put in various containers or citrus
+or vanilla wafers or any combination of these.
+Put in various

-shells or watermelon shells.
-Sometime I drizzled corn syrup over the concoction.
+containers or citrus shells or watermelon shells.
+Sometime I drizzled corn syrup

 |